ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 Error: Unbound value b
 ```

 Here, the name `b` is bound to `6` inside the expression `b * 7`.
-A couple of remarks
+A couple of remarks:
 - No global definition is introduced in this example
 - Computation of `2 * 3` will always take place before `b * 7`

 Local definitions can be chained (one after another) or nested (one inside another).
-Here is an example of chaining.
+Here is an example of chaining:
 ```ocaml
 # let b = 2 * 3 in
   let c = b * 7 in